jason-dees-kr/test-doc-hub/shared-schema/Implementation.md

 	- Implement the shared schema in the app schema libraries
 		- We can do a schema at a time
 		- We do not have to cutover all at once
+1. Create a SR script to create a 'base' SDK
+1. Create a tool for SDR generation
+	- 1 scenario at a time.
+The app library it exists in, its fields
 1. Identify other high priority scenarios
 	1. Determine how different apps use them, like add-to-cart
 	1. Unify how those are defined